andrewhr/s7-e3/README.md

 extract the Character Name, class, level and attributes (str, dex, vit, energy).

+This work was based on [pellegrino's SC2Refinery](https://github.com/pellegrino/s7-e3), where I discovered the bindata library and learn a new way to use rSpec! :)

 ## About the format

 I'm follow the Trevin Beattie's specification, [found here](http://www.ladderhall.com/ericjwin/109/trevin/trevinfileformat.html).